Peloponnesian War: Sicilian Expedition (415–413 BC)

 In the 17th year of the war, word came to Athens that one of their distant allies in Sicily was under attack from Syracuse, the main city of Sicily.
 The people of Syracuse were ethnically Dorian (as were the Spartans), while the Athenians, and their ally in Sicilia, were Ionian.

 The Athenians felt obliged to help their ally.
 They also held visions, rallied on by Alcibiades, who ultimately led an expedition, of conquering all of Sicily.
 Syracuse was not much smaller than Athens, and conquering all of Sicily would bring Athens immense resources.
 In the final preparations for departure, the hermai (religious statues) of Athens were mutilated by unknown persons, and Alcibiades was charged with religious crimes.
-Alcibiades demanded that he be put on trial at once, so that he can defend himself before the expedition.
+Alcibiades demanded that he be put on trial at once, so that he could defend himself before the expedition.
 However, the Athenians allowed Alcibiades to go on the expedition without being tried (many believed in order to better plot against him).
 After arriving in Sicily, Alcibiades was recalled to Athens for trial.
 Fearing that he would be unjustly condemned, Alcibiades defected to Sparta and Nicias was placed in charge of the mission.
 After his defection, Alcibiades claimed to the Spartans that the Athenians planned to use Sicily as a springboard for the conquest of all of Italy and Carthage, and to use the resources and soldiers from these new conquests to conquer the Peloponnese.